 The 'Sales Tax Collections' figure for each month (on the left side of the table) is then divided by the countywide resident population that month to determine the average taxes generated per person.
-(The monthly population are resident figures extrapolated from the annual data in the preceding Future Growth Appendix.)
+(The monthly resident population figures are extrapolated from the annual data in the preceding Future Growth Appendix.)